\"Writing.Com

 Keaton Foster

-Detective Johan Baptist has seen some disturbing things in his long career, including drowning's, accidents, and robberies.
-However, in such a tropic, tourist driven place as the Island of Curacao, he has never investigated a murder.
+Detective Johan Baptist has seen some disturbing things in his long career, including drownings, accidents, and robberies.
+However, in such a tropic, tourist-driven place as the island of Curaçao, he has never investigated a murder.

 Today, Detective Baptist has been called out to investigate his first murder case.

 After studying the room, it is apparently clear to Detective Baptist that robbery was not a motive.
-Lying next to the bed, untouched are a man's wallet and a very expensive looking Rolex watch.
-On the dresser is a woman's purse, and some jewelry.
+Lying next to the bed, untouched, are a man's wallet and a very expensive-looking Rolex watch.
+On the dresser is a woman's purse and some jewelry.

+Detective Baptist wonders aloud, "If not robbery, then what?
 Who would do something like this?
-And why to these people?
+And why to these people?"

 He is sure that it can only be one thing.

-Suddenly from behind, just outside the door a voice breaks his concentration.
-"Detective Baptist, what do we have?"
-Questions Curacao Island's police chief, Charlton Salazar.
+Suddenly, from behind, just outside the door, a voice breaks his concentration.
+"Detective Baptist, what do we have?" questions Curaçao Island's police chief, Charlton Salazar.

-"Detective Baptist I can assure you that we don't need this.
-Tourism is everything to Curacao.
+"Detective Baptist, I can assure you that we don't need this.
+Tourism is everything to Curaçao.
 If word gets out we have some brutal murderer running around, it will cost us millions.
-We need to solve this quick and keep it under wraps"
+We need to solve this quick and keep it under wraps."

-"Chief, all that I can do is tell you what I see.
-Whoever did it knows these people, and probably came here to the island to catch them in the act.
+"Chief, all I can do is tell you what I see.
+Whoever did it knows these people and probably came here to the island to catch them in the act.
 We need to get some men to the airport and check all outbound flights for anyone that might have a connection to these two."

 Detective Baptist then hands the Chief the identification of the two victims.